tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/公告/关于硅谷地域标准型 S3 价格调整的公告_intl_en.md

-The pay-as-you-go pricing for Tencent Cloud **Standard S3** CVMs in Silicon Valley region has been updated as follows:
+The pay-as-you-go pricing for Tencent Cloud **Standard S3** CVMs in the Silicon Valley region has been updated as follows:

 <table>
 <thead>